Tree View Pane

 - The Main view tab provides a monitoring system tree view organized by the remote agent, host group, and host.
 This tree provides an inheritance path for most of the configuration settings so it has its own tab.

-- The View: tab contains other trees: View by monitor type, View by state, Discovered, Favorites and View by application.
+- The View: tab contains other trees: View by monitor type, View by state, Discovered, Favorites, View by application, and View by dependency.
 You can select one of them using the dropdown menu on the tab.

 These tree views group monitors differently and provide convenient ways to analyze the system status.
 Each tree node has an icon and a text description.
 Individual monitor icons show a current monitor state such as OK or Down.
 Group icons for hosts, host groups and other group objects depict a monitor group and contain a state icon that shows the worst state of the child monitors in this group.
 This helps to identify problem items within a tree.